 Peaty is the new signature pair of grips from Steve Peat.
-The small diameter of Peaty grips provides more direct feel in hands.
+The small diameter of Peaty grips provides a more direct feel in hands.
 It is famous for its soft compound chocolate block pattern.
-After every ride, the rider won’t feel numb in hands as it features a stress-free design.
+After every ride, the rider won’t feel numb in their hands as it features a stress-free design.

-The Lizard Skins Lock-On Peaty Grips goes well with most of the handlebars as it is thin.
+The Lizard Skins Lock-On Peaty Grips go well with most of the handlebars as it is thin.
 Also, it suits with gloves.
 The lock ensures that the grips are secure and your hands won’t slip during rides on the mountain.
-To extend the rider’s control and comfort the built-in material is much supportive.
+To extend the rider’s control and comfort the built-in material is much more supportive.

 - Lock-On Grips combine the grips, clamps, screws, and plugs

 - Slip-free and absorb the vibration

 - Only 112 grams in weight